 While you should have researched the company, there is only so much you can gather from their website, listening to podcasts, and reading blog posts.
 If you've got pressing questions about strategy, whether they've got product-market fit, or their growth rate, ask questions like:

 - What's the future strategy of the company?
-The answer to this question can tell you a lot about the company and where it plans to go.
-If the interviewer can't answer this question clearly it could be a sign of poor management.
+This question can tell you a lot about the company and where it plans to go.
+If the interviewer can't answer this question clearly, it could be a sign of poor management.

 - Do you have product-market fit?
-This question only really applies to startups but is a useful one to ask as different skills are needed before and after product-market fit.
+This question only applies to startups but is helpful as different skills are needed before and after product-market fit.

 - Could you please expand on what you mentioned about growth plans and company vision?
-A well-run company will be able to answer their current growth plans as well as their ultimate company vision.
+A well-run company will be able to answer questions about current growth plans and their ultimate company vision.

 - What makes people stay at this company?
-People stay at companies for different reasons, if the company has a lot of long-term employees it's a sign of good management.
+If the company has a lot of long-term employees, it's a sign of good management.

 Questions to ask about the team

-Your team will make up a big part of your work life, so it's important to understand what they're like, how they work, and what you'll expect from you.
-This can come in the form of the following questions:
+Your team will make up a big part of your work life, so it's essential to understand what they're like, how they work, and what you'll expect.
+Use the following questions:

-- Can you tell me about the team and manager I’ll be working with?
-If your interviewer isn't the hiring manager, it's a good idea to ask this question so you can get an initial idea of who you'd be working with day-to-day.
+- Can you tell me about my potential team and manager?
+If your interviewer isn't the hiring manager, it's good to ask this question to get an initial idea of who you'd be working with daily.

 - How many people work on the team?
-Important to ask if you care about the size of the team you're working in.
+Important to ask if you care about the size of the team you'll be joining.

-- What tools do the team use?
+- What tools and technology do the team use?
 If there are tools or technology you like using, it's a good idea to see whether or not the company is using them too.
-If they are, it's a good way to stand out from other candidates.
+If they are, it's an excellent way to stand out from other candidates.

 - What are the founders' backgrounds?
-Generally only important if you're joining a startup or a founder-led company, but very important if you are.
+Generally only crucial if you're joining a startup or a founder-led company, but very important if you are.

 - What are the backgrounds of the people on your team?
-The quality of your team is a bit part of the quality of your work and if the team is good, you could work with them for the rest of your career (at the company or at different companies).
+The quality of your team is a bit part of the quality of your work, and if the unit is good, you could work with them for the rest of your career (at the company or different companies).